Introducing… The First Family Series!

-They got out of bed, and he pulled on a T-shirt and pajama pants, took the child monitor they kept in their bedroom to alert them if the twins woke up, and went to wake Scotty.
-Sam was right.
-Their thirteen-year-old son would never forgive them if they didn’t bring him with them.
-Opening the bedroom door, he found his lead agent, John Brantley Jr., waiting to speak to him.
+They got out of bed, and he pulled on a T-shirt and pajama pants and grabbed the child monitor they kept in their bedroom to alert them if the twins woke up.
+When Nick opened the bedroom door to go wake Scotty, he found his lead agent, John Brantley Jr., waiting to speak to him.

-“We need about ten minutes to pull ourselves together.
+“We need a few minutes to pull ourselves together.
 I’m going to wake Scotty.
-He’d want to be there, and I need to tell Elijah what’s happening.”
+He’ll want to be there, and I need to tell Elijah what’s happening.”

 “President Nelson has died.”

 Scotty’s eyes went wide as the implications hit him immediately.
 “Holy crap.”